DFE-Digital/get-into-teaching-content/content/international-returners.md

 [Read our COVID-19 guidance for school and teachers](https://www.gov.uk/government/collections/guidance-for-schools-coronavirus-covid-19).

 Before the COVID-19 pandemic hit, DfE was working hard to improve life for teachers in England by reducing teaching stress and workload.
-We've collaborated with schools to:
+We’ve collaborated with schools to:

 * [develop a workload reduction kit](https://www.gov.uk/guidance/school-workload-reduction-toolkit)
 * [invest £10m in Behaviour hubs](https://www.gov.uk/guidance/behaviour-hubs) so schools with exemplary pupil behaviour can help other schools improve